-Your caregiver may test your shoulder by moving your arm in different directions and raising it over your head.
+Your healthcare provider may test your shoulder by moving your arm in different directions and raising it over your head.

 - A joint x-ray is a picture of the bones and tissues in your joints.
 You may be given contrast liquid to help the pictures show up better.
 Tell a healthcare provider if you have ever had an allergic reaction to contrast liquid.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your shoulder.
 An MRI may be used to look for tendon injuries or other problems.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with any metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - Ultrasound: An ultrasound uses sound waves to show pictures on a monitor.
 An ultrasound of your shoulder may be done to look for damage to your tendons.